 As an antique, scrimshaw only goes back to the early 1800s, when whalers would use any carving implement they could find on ship and carve scenes of varying cleverness into pieces of bone, tooth or tusk.
 The carved lines would then be enhanced with coloring, sometimes candle ash, tobacco juice, or a commercial pigment.

-More on MegaMinistore: Antique and rare boat anchors
+More on MegaMinistore: Vintage and Rare Antique Compasses

 The scrimshaw industry these days is informed almost entirely by various national and international laws relating to hunting and whaling.
 In the early days, antique scrimshaw was made from the teeth and bones of sperm whales, which were abundant and hunted en masse.
 Ivory from African elephants has also been widely used for scrimshaw art.